postdoctoral researcher at Universität Tübingen

 My primary specialization is in formal semantics.
 Some of my semantic projects also involve philosophy of language, mathematical logic, historical linguistics and corpus linguistics.
 My dissertation is on modality.
 The recent and ongoing projects on modality that are not a part of the dissertation are described here.
 Over the years, I have also worked on expressive power of backwards-looking operators like "now", de re attitudes, gender presuppositions of anaphoric pronouns, and indefinites.

-Currently I am a postdoc in the EVOLAEMP project led by Gerhard Jäger.
-The overall aim of the project is to develop robust computational methods for analyzing language history.
+From Oct 2013 to Jan 2014, I work a postdoc in the EVOLAEMP project led by Gerhard Jäger.
+The overall aim of the project is to develop robust computational methods for analyzing language genetic relationships.
 My current subproject within EVOLAEMP is to investigate whether inflectional and derivational paradigms may be extracted automatically, with no expert supervision, from raw text corpora with enough precision to use them for large-scale linguistic phylogeny recovery.
 If this is possible, that would be an improvement on the current methodologies which involve comparison of individual dictionary forms of cognate words rather than of full paradigms.

 My fascination with modern phonology led me to do some work on mathematical Optimality Theory and, with Donca Steriade, on Base Priority effects in inflectional morphology on Ukrainian and Russian data.